dwaithe/Faster-RCNN-TensorFlow-Python3.5/README.md

 - to /train.py Made a number of changes to reflect the need for custom classes
 - I added /lib/datasets/custom_classes.py This is a altered copy of pascal_voc whereby I have made changes to support cell classes.

+## Installation
+Please see tf-faster-rcnn section below which is original text from dBeker README.

 ## Training your own model.